 Prep Your Grill

 A seasoned grill is a happy grill.
-Before you light the coals or burners, scrape the grates clean and apply a generous coating of vegetable oil.
+Whether you’re using a charcoal grill or a gas grill, scrape the grates clean and apply a generous coating of vegetable oil.
 Wipe away any excess with a paper towel.
 This is called seasoning the grill.
 It will make for a much better grill experience and prevent a recipe such as this from sticking to the grill.
 With the grill cleaned and seasoned, fire it up to high heat with the lid closed for 5 minutes.
 You want those grate to be good and hot so we get a nice sear on the meat.

 Grill Times and Grill Marks

 When grilling, nothing is quite as satisfying as getting those classic crosshatch grill marks on the meat.
-To achieve this, place the pork tenderloins on the hot grill and leave them alone for about minutes.
+To achieve this, use medium-high heat and place the pork tenderloins on a hot, preheated grill and leave them alone for about 5 minutes.
 After 5 minutes, the meat will begin to release from the grill.
 This is exactly what we want.
 Then use tongs and give the meat a ¼ turn and continue grilling another 3-4 minutes.
 Then it’s time to flip the meat and grill an additional 3 minutes.
 We’re real close to being done, but since the meat is round, give the sides a quick sear by holding it with the tongs on the remaining sides for about 1 minute each.
 Check the internal temperature with an instant read thermometer.
 We want to an internal temp of 145°(F).

 Let Rest Before Serving